Sustainable Aviation Fuels(SAF)

 Firstly, the ENEOS Group is moving ahead with initiatives to produce SAF domestically and import it from overseas in order to ensure the stable supply of SAF.

-We aim to construct a mass production and supply system of 400,000 kL/year at the Wakayama Refinery.
-To that end, we are conducting a joint study with France’s TotalEnergies.
-In addition, we also signed a memorandum of agreement with Ampol for joint studies in March 2023 in order to develop SAF manufacturing facilities in Australia.
+As for SAF production, we aim to construct a mass production and supply system of 400,000 kL/year at Wakayama SAF Refinery.
+To that end, we are conducting a joint study with Mitsubishi Corporation.
+In addition, we also signed a memorandum of agreement with Ampol for joint studies in March 2023 to develop SAF manufacturing facilities in Australia.

-In the medium to long term, we aim to develop next-generation SAF (synthetic fuels) through our own unique technologies and spread them through society.
+Regarding imports from overseas, ENEOS is the first domestic refiners to have imported SAF molecules and started supplying SAF to more than ten airlines in 2024.
+In the medium to long term, we aim to develop next-generation SAF (synthetic fuels) by our own unique technologies and spread them to the society.

-Waste oil from cooking, such as deep frying, comes to 500,000 tonnes annually when you combine commercial sources such as restaurants with the amount generated by households.
+Waste oil from cooking, such as deep frying, comes to 500,000 tons annually when you combine commercial sources such as restaurants with the amount generated by households.

-About 70% of commercial waste oil is used for livestock feed and so on, so ENEOS intends to respect current uses while utilizing the remaining approx. 30%, 120,000 tonnes per year, which is currently exported overseas, at our Wakayama Refinery.
-In addition, about 90% of the 100,000 tonnes generated by households is thrown away, so we are also considering a scheme to recover this amount.
+About 70% of commercial waste oil is used for livestock feed and so on, so ENEOS intends to respect current uses while utilizing the remaining approx. 30%, 120,000 tons annually, which is currently exported overseas, at our Wakayama Refinery.
+In addition, about 90% of the 100,000 tons generated by households is thrown away, so we are also considering a scheme to recover this amount.

 Source: Partially our estimation based on data from Japan Federation of UC Oil Business Cooperative Associations (UCO Japan)